radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 1. Create and manage RadiantOne [environments](../environments/environment-overview/environments.md) as well as install and manage RadiantOne applications in your environments.

 2. [Securely connect with on-premises data ](../secure-data-connector/configure-sdc-service.md).
-Note that this feature is supported in Identity Data Management applications only.
+Note that this feature is currently supported in Identity Data Management applications only.

 3. Observe usage and issues with [reporting](../reporting/reporting-overview.md), [monitoring](../monitoring/monitoring-overview.md), [logging](../environments/logging/environment-logs.md), and [alerting](../environments/environment-details/alert-management-overview.md) dashboards.